yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 ![leverage](./figures/leverage.png)
 _Figure 3.
 Returns of ITM and OTM Call Options VS Underlying Stock Returns_

-Any small changes in the underlying stock price gets amplified.
+See how any small changes in the underlying stock price get amplified?
 This could make you a lot of money but if the stock price falls below the strike price even by a small amount, the price of the call option plummets.

 Totally not gambling.